Global Peace & Conflict Studies

 A Faculty Learning Community (FLC) is an interdisciplinary group of faculty who work together over the Fall and Spring semesters and are committed to learning from experts in the field and each other to improve their teaching practice.
 As an FLC, faculty members take an active role in shaping programming and discussions throughout the year.

-This FLC, limited to 10 ACC faculty, spends the Fall and Spring semesters working together to learn more about peace and conflict studies and explore its relationship with and application to their own disciplines.
+Our expectation, therefore, is that any changes or additions to the courses will be equity-minded.
+In addition, faculty will share what they’ve learned about peace and conflict studies as it relates to their disciplines with their faculty peers.
 The objective is for faculty to increase their awareness to enrich the teaching and material they share with students in their courses.

 Participants create a post for the TLED blog and present their work to ACC faculty beyond the FLC at a department presentation, workshop, or other event.

 If you have any questions, please email Sharon Miller at firstname.lastname@example.org or Maria Dorantes-Gonzalez at email@example.com.